Trump's favorability has fallen among Hispanics since January, a new AP-NORC poll finds

 Favorability among Hispanic Republicans drops slightly

 In the latest poll, 66% of Hispanic Republicans said they have a "very" or "somewhat" favorable view of Trump.
 That's a slight shift compared with where Trump stood in an AP-NORC poll from September 2024, when 83% of Hispanic Republicans viewed him at least "somewhat" favorably.
-White Republicans, by contrast, did not change their opinion of Trump over the same period.
+About 8 in 10 white Republicans had a favorable view of Trump in the new poll, which was unchanged from the year before.

 In another potentially worrying sign for the president, younger Hispanics and Hispanic men — two groups that swung particularly dramatically toward him in last year's election — also see him a bit more negatively.